brrd/largetable/README.md

 # largetable

-> jQuery plugin to set an horizontal scrollbar on large tables
+> jQuery plugin to scroll in/maximize large tables

 ## Usage